almazarqi/BotPro/README.md

 D. Blacklists: leverages  widely-used IP blacklists and  evaluate their effeciency in capturing IoT botnet activity.

-E. Infections: analyze the nature and types of malware deployed in botnet activities, nad provides insights into how infections spread and their impact.
+E. Infections: analyze the nature and types of malware deployed in botnet activities, and provides insights into how infections spread and their impact.

 # Create a virtual environment